Starsilver Trek

 Starsilver Trek is a 1982 fantasy role-playing game adventure published by Judges Guild for DragonQuest.

 Contents

-Starsilver Trek is an approved supplement for DragonQuest, and this adventure allows a party of dwarves to visit the Frontiers of Alusia on a dwarven quest.
+Starsilver Trek is an adventure in which a party of dwarf player characters go on a quest to the Frontiers of Alusia.

 Reception

 David McCorkhill reviewed Starsilver Trek in The Space Gamer No. 62.
 McCorkhill commented that "DQ could use more ordinary adventures just as Alusia could use the detail provided here.
 Even if you never run the particular quest described here, even if you never had a dwarf in your party, the old grouch who hates other players saying 'Beam me up, Scotty' during a fantasy adventure is the only one who'll not have fun with these encounters."